VPN FOR WHAT

 IKEv2 is compatible with most advanced encryption techniques, including 256-bit ciphers, AES, 3DES, and ChaCha20.
 It also uses security certificates to authenticate connections between devices, ensuring they are verified even if the connection drops.

-However, since IKEv2 relies on UDP packets and specific ports, it can be easily detected and blocked by firewalls.
+However, since IKEv2 relies on UDP packets and specific ports, firewalls can easily detect and block it.
 As a result, some VPN apps have discontinued its support.

 Is IKEv2 fast?

 In my experience, IKEv2 is one of the fastest VPN protocols I have ever used, especially on a Linux system.
-The addition of IPSec for data encryption reduces internet speed but you have to tradeoff speed with security.
+The addition of IPSec for data encryption reduces internet speed, to enhance security.

 Additionally, IKEv2 is known for its MOBIKE feature, which stabilizes speed even if you change your network.